 - Maintain systems and processes to support the timely entry of candidates for their exams.

-- Receive, check and store securely all exam papers and completed scripts and ensures that scripts are dispatched as per the guidelines.
+- Receive, check and store securely all exam papers and completed scripts and ensure that scripts are dispatched as per the JCQ guidelines.

 - Identify and manage exam timetable clashes.

-- Account for income and expenditures relating to all exam costs/charges.
+- Account for income and expenditure relating to all exam costs/charges via P2P.

 - Ensure candidates’ coursework marks are submitted, and any other material required by the appropriate awarding bodies correctly and on schedule.

-- Track, dispatch, and store returned coursework and arrange for dissemination of exam results and certificates to candidates and forward, in consultation with the Area Manager, any post results service requests.
+- Track, dispatch, and store returned coursework and arrange for dissemination of exam results and certificates to candidates and forward, in consultation with the Area Manager, any postal results service requests.

-- Facilitate yearly training/update meetings for invigilators as directed by Area Coordinators/Area Managers.
+- Facilitate yearly training/update meetings for invigilators as directed by Area Managers.